thaddavis/hthaogcrj-practice/READMEs/full.md

 And everything’s looking good.

-Before moving to PART 2, let’s save our progress in a remote .git repository.
+Let’s save our progress in a remote .git repository.
 We will be using GitHub.

 - https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials
 - https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git

-There are multiple ways to authenticate a .git client with remote repository, for example, after creating a repo in GitHub you can connect to it via SSH or HTTPS protocol.
-Dev Containers offer built-in support for connecting to .git repos via both of these protocols BUT for demonstration purposes we’ll use HTTPS.
-Long story short, how this works is the credentials that are set up on our base machine get shared with the “Dev Container” automatically in the background.
+Dev Containers offer built-in support for connecting to .git repos via both SSH AND HTTPS protocol BUT for demonstration purposes we’ll use HTTPS.
+The long story short of how this works is the credentials set up on our base machine get shared with the “Dev Container” automatically behind the scenes.

 Let me show you what I mean…

 1st let’s create a repo in GitHub — I’ll call mine `hthtogcrj`.
-And then let’s configure our project folder to use this GitHub repository for storing a backup of all the changes we make by entering the following commands…
+And then let’s configure our project folder to use this GitHub repository for storing a backup of all the changes we make along our journey by entering the following commands…

 ```
 git init